 Tax intercepts.
 If full restitution has not been paid, the department of revenue shall… intercept any state tax refunds and any federal tax refunds, as provided by law, due the offender and transfer the money….
-For disbursement to the victim.18
+For disbursement to the victim.22

 Criminal restitution order.
-Attorneys on our staff can file a criminal restitution order with the county recorder (lien on real property), department of motor vehicles (lien on automobiles), and secretary of state (lien on personal property).19
+Attorneys on our staff can file liens with the county recorder (lien on real property), department of motor vehicles (lien on automobiles), and secretary of state (lien on personal property).23

 Other FAQs